theo-armour/theo-armour.github.io/snippets/snippets/aphorisms-mantras.md

 * Actions speak louder than words.
 * Opportunity seldom knocks twice.
 * Blood is thicker than water.
-* Dead men tell no Tales.
+* Dead men tell no tales.
 * Two heads are better than one.
 * Good fences make good neighbors.
 * It takes two to tango.